Realmuto’s 2-run triple in 10th leads Phillies past O’s 3-2

 “I figured he was going to pitch at some point during this game tonight anyway, so why not do something that he’s comfortable with and start him?” manager Joe Girardi said.

 Ramon Urias’ RBI single to center off Medina in the fourth gave the Orioles a 1-0 lead.
+Andrew McCutchen’s RBI double in the sixth tied the game 1-all and snapped an 18-inning scoreless streak for the Phillies.

 TRAINER’S ROOM

 Orioles: OF DJ Stewart was placed on the 60-day injured list.
-He’ll have right knee surgery in the coming days and manager Brandon Hyde said that he should be ready for spring training.
+He’ll have right knee surgery in the coming days and Hyde said that he should be ready for spring training.
 Hyde said that Stewart, who hit .204 with 12 home runs and 33 RBIs, had been getting treatment for the injury for some time.

 “Everybody felt it was the right time for him to shut (it) down and take care of it and be ready for spring training next year,” Hyde said.